lthomas27/homomorphic-encryption/README.md

 **Download Types**
 1. If the program is a .jar, simply double-click the file to execute it.
-2. If the program is nested inside a .zip, you must first extract all.
+2. If the program is nested within a .zip, you must first extract all.
 DO NOT MODIFY DIRECTORY TREE.
 Then double-click the .jar file to execute the program.

 **For Number Add/Subtract Demos**
 1. Enter two integers into the provided equation.
 No need to enter the sum/difference.